WP Cerber Security

 - Restrict access with White IP Access List and Black IP Access List

-- Traffic Inspector screens all suspicious requests and blocks them if they can harm a website.
+- Traffic Inspector screens all suspicious requests and blocks them if they can harm a website

 - Rename wp-login.php and hide WordPress dashboard

-- Make hidden Custom login URL
+- Makes hidden Custom login URL

-- Stop user enumeration
+- Stops classic and REST API user enumeration

-- Block a user account
+- Blocks a WordPress user account

 - Restrict access to XML-RPC with Access Lists